tcwilkinson/caa2015/ideas.md

 Good morning, my name is Néhémie, I am a PhD student in Near Eastern Archaeology working on the Bronze Age Capital of the Hittite, Hattusa, in Central Anatolia Turkey - So far for the self-promotion.
 I am going to explore the ways FOSS impact on the concept of reuse and mixing of Knowledge in archaeology and the challenges for scholars, especialy the young one.
 This will provide us with a background to look closer at the impact of Reproducibility in Archaeology, for wich I will show some example mainly with R.

-MOTIVATION:  I am always diaspointed  when I speak of FS: reaction are sometimes really violent ... and with the Session abstract: no one see an impact on archaeology?
-My concerne when I talk about Libre Software is people don't know / prefere to ignore how already FS influenced scientific research in general.
-It's important to make statement the FS is challenging scientific research in general and show how that's happening in Archaoelogy.
+MOTIVATION:  Some words on my motivations: I am always diaspointed  when I speak of FS, people  still don't understand why FS are important.
+In this talk, I won't give revolutionary facts but I wanted to make clear how FS already influenced scientific research in general AND in archeology.
+As a young scientist, I need to be prepared to make a strong statement to defende the way I use it in my PhD.

+SUMMARY
-Summary: In this talk we will progress as follow:
+Let me briefly outline my talk.
+We will progress as follow:
-    First I will introduce the notion of Scientific Community Then I will concentrate on the parallel of Scientific Research and Community with FOSS ... in order to examine the concept of Reuse , modulation and Reproducibtily Finnaly I will show 3 examples to illustrate impact of the FOSS movement on Archaeology ... before conlcuding
+    First I will introduce the notion of Scientific Community Then I will concentrate on the similarties between Scientific Community and FS Community ...
+    In a Third point i will examine the concept of Reuse, Modulation and Reproducibtily in Archaeology Finaly I will show 3 examples to illustrate impact of the FOSS movement on Archaeology ... and conlcude

-I will begin my Talk by briefly outlining what is The Scientific community to make the parallel and the difference with FS more apparent.
+I will begin my Talk by briefly outlining what is The Scientific community to make the similarities and the differences with FS more apparent.

-1) The scientific community: Why is the community so important?
+1)Why is the community so important?
 Sience is cumulative even if how exactly sienctific knowledge accumulate is not clear.
-In any case it is a community endeavour and community make the scientific knowledge accumulating and becoming "stable" faster.
-(I choosed the word "stable" to avoid "truth" and in reference to the process of establishing a fact (Latour and other,)
+In any case it is a community endeavour, you can't do science alone.
+Community make the scientific knowledge accumulating and becoming "stable" faster.
+(I choosed the word "stable knowledge" to avoid "truth knowledge" and in reference to the process of establishing a fact (Latour and others)
 -> Diversity makes the difference

 Point of views